biostatsPMH/BiostatsUHNplus/README.md

 #### Example 1

-Uses addendum fake study data.
+Uses addendum simulated study data.
 Shows timeline for onset of related AE after study enrollment.
 Can display up to 5 attributions.
 Time unit may be one of day, week, month or year.